cloud-native-toolkit/site-developer-guide/docs/reference/tools/container-image-security-enforcement.md

 gpg --import decodedkey
 ```

 Once the key is imported, then the image can be signed.
-If the image is being signed at build time, the signature can be specified by the `--sign-by` paramter to the `buidah` command:
+If the image is being signed at build time, the signature can be specified by the `--sign-by` parameter to the `buildah` command:

 ```shell
 buildah --sign-by <KEY_FINGERPRINT> --storage-driver=overlay push --digestfile ./image-digest ${APP_IMAGE} docker://${APP_IMAGE}